creativepsyco/python-phabricator/README.rst

 -  Fill out the values
 -  Your certificate can be found in the `settings`_ page of your phabricator installation
+-  Looking to make this customizable during setup

 .. code:: bash